nicklockwood/FXKeychain/README.md

     + (instancetype)defaultKeychain;

-This method returns a shared default keychain instance, which has the value @"default" for the account and uses the app's bundle ID for the service to avoid namespace collisions with other apps on Mac OS or the iOS simulator.
+This method returns a shared default keychain instance, which uses the app's bundle ID for the service to avoid namespace collisions with other apps on Mac OS or the iOS simulator.

-    - (id)initWithAccount:(NSString *)account
-                  service:(NSString *)service
+    - (id)initWithService:(NSString *)service
               accessGroup:(NSString *)accessGroup;

 This method creates a new FXKeychain instance with the specified parameters.
 Each FXKeychain can contain as many key/value pairs as you want, so you may only need a single FXKeychain per application.
-Each FXKeychain is uniquely identified by the account and service parameters; see the Properties description for how to use these.
-You can specify nil for the account and/or service values, in which case they will act as "wildcard" selectors and calls to objectForKey: will return the first value found within any account/service pair.
+Each FXKeychain is uniquely identified by the service parameter; see the Properties description for how to use this.
+You can specify nil for the service, in which case it will act as "wildcard" selector and calls to objectForKey: will return the first value found within any service stored in the keychain.
 The accessGroup parameter is used for setting up shared keychains that can be accessed by multiple different apps; leave this as nil if you do not require that functionality.

     - (BOOL)setObject:(id<NSCoding>)object forKey:(id<NSCopying>)key;
     - (BOOL)setObject:(id<NSCoding>)object forKeyedSubscript:(id<NSCopying>)key;